msrcos3s/Johns_Hopkins_Project_Getting_and_Cleaning_Data/README.md

-# Johns_Hopkins_Project_Getting_and_Cleaning_Data
+# Getting and Cleaning Data - Course Project

-## Johns Hopkins Data Science Specialization Getting and Cleaning Data Coursera Class Project
+## Johns Hopkins Data Science Specialization

 ### Overview

-This project is based in the Coursera Cleaning Data Course assignment.
+This project is based in the Cleaning Data Course assignment, week 4.

 ## Data Source